RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

  **User-defined functions**:-UDF are user-specified code for performing some operation, typically using a ParDo

  **Runner**:- Runners are software that executes pipelines as jobs.
 Dataflow supports different runners that execute the pipeline, including the Dataflow service in GCP, Apache Flink, and Apache Spark.
-The runner manages the pipeline execution, resource allocation, and fault tolerance.
+The **runner manages the pipeline execution, resource allocation, and fault tolerance**.

  **Triggers**:- Triggers define when and how often computations are performed on data within windows.
 They determine when to produce intermediate or final results based on event time progress or data arrival.
 - Triggers enable fine-grained control over the processing behavior within windows